 How Nature Helps

-Providing children with Autism Spectrum Disorders with play areas that take into account their unique perceptions and sensory issues allows them to gain the benefits of outdoor play while easing some of their symptoms.
+Providing autistic children with play areas that take into account their unique perceptions and sensory issues allows them to gain the benefits of outdoor play while easing some of their symptoms.

 |Explore More Resources:

-"Design Guidelines of a Therapeutic Garden for Autistic Children
+"Design Guidelines of a Therapeutic Garden for Autistic Children," Louisiana State University

 Role of the Landscape Architect